 #2: Double spending

 Bitcoin was the first cryptocurrency to prevent double spending problem.
 Before Bitcoin, many attempts had been made without success.
-The possibility of double spending can undermine the application of a given cryptocurrency.
+The possibility of double spending can undermine the application of a given Crypto-economics.
 Bitcoin and other cryptos solve the double spending hurdle by applying Blockchain and confirmation lags.

 Unlike cash, a Blockchain keeps track of all the transaction histories.
 Essentially, a block is just a series of transactions which have been performed by the cryptocurrency users.
 To maintain a chronological history between blocks, a chain is created starting with the first block (genesis block) to the current block.